mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Who?"

-"The other exiles.
+"The ones who live here.
 They know the schedule.
 They wait for you to starve and then come to collect you when you're weak."

 "How do you know all this?"